code-with-amitk/Code-examples/System-Design/scalable/facebook/fb-messenger/README.md

   - A global file-3 containing all userId present on system.
   - Each user chats can be stored in chornological order with timestamps in seperate file.
 ```
+- Client and server will communicate over web sockets.

 ### 3B.
 100 to 1lac Users